rogin/Snippets/Connect/Mirth.md

 (nothing back yet that he wanted to preserve here)

-## <a name='whydoIseedxxsetinresponseMapwithintheSourcemappings'></a>Why do I see 'dxx' set in responseMap within the Source mappings?
+## Why do I see 'dxx' set in responseMap within the Source mappings?

 Either a bug in the Mirth queries for map data, or perhaps it's the order of operations: